perty/aoc23/README.md

 I was impressed that it understood the specification so well.
 A lot faster than I did.

+The second part offered a challenge in terms of memory usage and performance.
+It solved it correctly for the test input at first try.
+The real input caused an out-of-memory error.
+It then suggested a solution that hadn't terminated in 5 minutes.
+The last suggestion clocked in under 4 minutes.
+It explained the complexity:

+_"The current solution has a time complexity of O(n*m), where n is the number of seeds and m is the number of mappings...
+One way to improve the performance is to sort the mappings by their source start values.
+This way, when mapping a value, you can use binary search to quickly find the mapping that applies to the value, instead of having to check each mapping in turn.
+This can reduce the time complexity of the mapping operation from O(m) to O(log m)..."_

 The whole conversation is in the file [day5.md](prompts/day5.md).